Interpolation and inverse problems in spectral Barron spaces: Inverse problems in spectral Barron spaces

-The goal of current subsection is to demonstrate that within the present framework through some form of regularization, a neural network can be found that accurately approximates the unknown solution.
-Currently, this approach relies on the {\it known smoothness} of the true solution $\udag$, which belongs to the spectral Barron space $\udag \in B^{p}(\Omega)$, and thus the parameter $p > 0$ is given.
+The goal of current section is to demonstrate that within the present framework through some form of regularization, a neural network can be found that accurately approximates the unknown solution, and its complexity (width) can be bounded.
+Recall that we shall further restrict the set of solutions to the set~\eqref{eq:MR}.

+Currently, this approach relies on the {\it known smoothness} of the true solution $\udag$, which belongs to the spectral Barron space $\udag \in \Bsp p$, and thus the parameter $p > 0$ is given.
 In this scenario, we can design a Tikhonov functional as follows:

-where the penalty term $\mathcal{P}$ is defined as $\mathcal{P}(u) = \|u\|_{B^{p}(\Omega)}$.
+where the penalty term $\mathcal{P}$ is defined as $\mathcal{P}(u) = \|u\|_{\Bsp p}$.
 For regularization schemes that incorporate other penalty terms associated with neural networks, we recommend \cite{LiLu2024arxiv}.
 In current context, following the classic argument presented in \cite{MR1776470}, the regularization parameter $\lambda$ is set to $\lambda := \delta^{2}$, where $\delta$ denotes a measure of the noise present in the observation data.
-The main result here is the following. \begin{prop} Assume that the mapping~$F\colon \domain(F) \subset \Bspo {-a} \to Y$ for a compact domain~$\Omega\subset \real^d$ is continuous, satisfies the link condition from Assumption~\ref{ass:link}, and the noisy data~$\yd$ obey~(\ref{eq:noisy}).
+The main result here is the following. \begin{theorem} Assume that the mapping~$F\colon \domain(F) \subset \Bsp {-a}\cap \mathcal E^\prime(K) \to Y$ for a compact domain~$K\subset \real^d$ satisfies the link condition from Assumption~\ref{ass:link}, and the noisy data~$\yd$ obey~(\ref{eq:noisy}).
 Let the parameter~$\lambda$ in the Tikhonov functional~\eqref{eq:tikhonov} be set as~$\lambda:= \delta^2$, and assume that the parameter~$p>0$, which characterizes the smoothness of~$\udag\in \mathcal{M}(R)$, and the parameter~$s$ from the growth condition~\eqref{eq:kernel-growth} satisfy~$p\geq s+1$ and $s>0$.